dzarlax/synocam-tg-gif-notifier/README.md

 * `telegram_bot_token`: Your telegram bot token from @botfather
 * `chat_id`: The id of chat where you want to post messages
 * `message`: Text for telegram message
+* `silence`: True or False for enabling/disabling notifications

 If you don't know camera ids, leave cameras section empty and you'll get ids printed at first run
 ```